Every guitar has its story – and this is the partially sad one of this Ibanez Artist Stagemaster AM255 AV, built in October 1983.

 After putting .10 gauge strings on it and some hours of adjusting the truss rod, lowering action, tuning, readjusting etc. etc. in many turns I’m comfortable with the result.

-Last thing I did was setting the intonation right (which was almost good, so I assume there were 10 stings on it years ago ) and now the guitar is ready to play 🙂
+Last thing I did was setting the intonation right (which was quite ok, so I assume there were 10 gauge strings on it years ago ) and now the guitar is ready to play 🙂

 Tested it and the sound is amazing.
-Especially the clean sound of the neck pickup is stunning – full, warm and a good punch if you need it.
+Especially the clean sound of the Super 58 neck pickup is stunning – full, warm and a good punch if you need it.

 It has much more of the semi acoustic character, as you would expect from the small body (compared to ES335/AS-200/2630 like guitars)